Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-It could also be reasonable for the authority to look at the entire solution space $S$, and select a solution that is somehow representative of this space.
-Assume that we have some distance metric between two vectors, e.g. let us define the distance of $r$ and $r'$ as $d(r, r')=\sum_{v \in B} |r_v-r_v'|$.
+\paragraph{Most representative solution.} It could also be a reasonable goal to select a solution that is somehow representative of the whole solution space $S$.
+Assuming a fixed distance metric between two solutions (for example, let $d(r, r'):=\sum_{v \in B} |r_v-r_v'|$), there are many natural ways to define a metric of centrality for a given solution $r$ in $S$.

-There are many natural ways to define a measure of centrality in the solution space; we only discuss two simple methods.
-One option is to consider the average of all solutions, i.e. $\bar{r} = \frac{1}{|S|}\sum_{r \in S} \, r_v$, and define the centrality of $r$ as $cent_1(r)=d(r, \bar{r})$.
-Another option is to measure the total distance from all other solutions, i.e. $cent_2(r)=\sum_{r' \in R} \, d(r, r')$.
-However, given two solutions, we show that is it even hard to decide which of the two is better.
+We only discuss one natural approach here: let us define the centrality of a solution $r$ as

+and let Min\textsc{Dist} denote the problem of finding the solution $r$ with the lowest $cent(r)$ value.

+Note that our result essentially shows that the solution space can exhibit a threshold behavior between two very different shapes, and it is already hard to decide which of the two shapes is obtained.
+This suggests that the problem is also hard in any other reasonable formulation, i.e. for other distance functions or centrality metrics.